ychili/galleries/docs/Manual.rst

     │   └── db.csv
     ├── [galleries...]

-Each line of the CSV file (i.e., each row of the CSV table), contains the metadata for one gallery.
+Each line of the CSV file (i.e., each row of the CSV table) contains the metadata for one gallery.
 A minimum CSV table contains a path field, a count field, and one tag field.